bulib/dataWebsite/manage/metadata.md

 category:
  - manage
  - guide
-excerpt: Find out what metadata are and how to use them
+excerpt: Find out what metadata are and how to use them.

 ---
 ## What are Metadata? ##